What are the differences between course-level roles and account-level roles?

 - TAs are very similar to teachers in the sense of permissions, except TAs should not have access to SIS data.
 TAs are meant to help the teacher and provide support.
 Admins can grant certain permissions to TAs, like grading, or not allow the TA to grade.
 It depends on the institution and what the needs are.

 - Depending on the institution, teachers can have almost account-level permissions, or very little permissions.
 Teachers are basically course admins and have control over the course.
 However, like all the roles, they can be used as a different type of user, if needs be.

 - Designers should have access to at least using the course content, creating discussions, announcements, assignments, quizzes, and other content filled features.
 Some designers will have more or less permissions than teachers when it comes to student information.
 Designers cannot access grades.
 However, if your institution does not use Course Designers, you could use this user role as another TA user role that has more permissions than the regular TA.

 - Observers can be linked to a student enrolled in a course.
 For example, parents, guardians, and/or mentors may wish to be linked to a student to view the student’s progress in the course.
 Usually observers have the least amount of permissions.

+Each sub-account has its own permissions page, so admins can create account-level roles within a sub-account and add sub-account permissions directly within the sub-account.
 Sub-account admins can only be admins for the sub-accounts to which they've been assigned.
 Sub-account admins will most likely receive the same permissions as account admins, but they will only have power over the sub-account assigned to them.
 The default permissions for a sub-account admin will vary between accounts.